kxlsx/gonf/README.md

 The flag parser generator.

-It utilizes a simple syntax to generate command line flag parsers written in C.
+It utilizes a simple syntax to generate command-line flag parsers written in C.

 ## Building